 Private plans are available either through employment, through membership in a professional order or association, or through a person's spouse or parents.
 Those who are covered by a private plan are required to obtain coverage under it for their spouse and children, unless their spouse Spouse

-Two persons (of the opposite sex or the same sex) are considered spouses if they are married and have entered into a civil union, or have been living together for 12 months (separations of less than 90 days do not interrupt the 12-month period), or are living together (regardless of for how long) and together have had or have adopted a child. and children Children
+Two persons (of the opposite sex or the same sex) are considered spouses if they are: (1) married and have entered into a civil union (2) have been living together for 12 months (separations of less than 90 days do not interrupt the 12-month period) (3) are living together (regardless of for how long) and together have had or have adopted a child. and children Children

-Children are persons who are under age 18 or persons age 18 to 25 inclusive, are full-time students at an educational institution recognized by the Ministère de l'Éducation, du Loisir et du Sport, do not have a spouse and live with their parents.
+Children are persons under age 18 or persons age 18 to 25 inclusive who are spouseless, who live with their parents and who are full-time students at in an educational institution at the secondary, college or university level.
 Persons age 18 or over are considered children if they are spouseless, have a functional impairment that began before age 18, are not receiving last-resort financial assistance benefits, and are domiciled with someone who would exercise parental authority over them if they were a minor. are already covered by another private plan.
 Furthermore, whomever is eligible for more than one private plan may choose the plan they consider the most advantageous.

 Persons who are eligible for a private plan cannot be covered by the public plan.

 If you are registered for the public plan while being eligible for a private plan, you will have to repay the Régie the amount it paid for any prescription drugs obtained during your period of non-eligibility for the public plan.